Payhayal/nise-group-packaging/README.md

 # Nise-Group-Packaging

-This is a responsive Web site with HTML and CSS.
+This is a responsive Web Site with HTML and CSS.

 ### SCREEN GIF